Jeznar/GitRepo/Creature-Features/README.md

 ### **Summon Swarm of Insects**

-This implments **Baba Lysaga**'s ability to call forth 1d4 swarms of insects.
+This implements **Baba Lysaga**'s ability to call forth 1d4 swarms of insects.
 This is implemented with warpgate and does a couple of interesting things:

 1. It adds a suffix number on the end of each summoned swarm
 2. It plays a pre and post VFX for each summon.